redgeoff/gofur/README.md

     And you can filter the tests, e.g. http://127.0.0.1:8001/index.html?grep=reg-ex

-## Headlessly run tests in a browser without generating code coverage
+## Run tests in a browser without generating code coverage

-phantomjs:
+Headless with Chrome (you must have Chrome installed):

     $ node_modules/gofur/scripts/browser/test.js -c cache -t test/index.js